Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability

 Ministry responsible: Health

-The Supervised Consumption Services Review Committee has been appointed to evaluate the social and economic impacts of current and proposed supervised consumption sites.
+The Supervised Consumption Services Review Committee was appointed to evaluate the social and economic impacts of current and proposed supervised consumption sites.

-The committee brings together experts in business, real estate, population economics, social demography, research ethics, lived experience, addiction and recovery, harm reduction, First Nations health, mental health, trauma, pain management, law enforcement, crime reduction and justice.
+The committee brought together experts in business, real estate, population economics, social demography, research ethics, lived experience, addiction and recovery, harm reduction, First Nations health, mental health, trauma, pain management, law enforcement, crime reduction and justice.

 They heard from Albertans to better understand their concerns and how these services affect their communities.